 You don’t have to have a big team to excel at video marketing for small businesses.
 So the more you can encourage your audience to educate and help themselves throughout the buyer’s journey, the better.

 By creating low-touch educational video content, you make it easier not only on the buyer but also on the sales team.
 (Especially if that sales team is you!)

 There’s no better way to reel buyers in than with a compelling story.
 And who better to share your story than your biggest advocates: Your customers?
 You can record customer testimonials in person, but that isn’t always possible.

 Luckily, there are other ways to make the magic happen.
 Getting a customer on video can be as simple (and as low-cost) as asking them to record themselves on their webcam or phone.
 You can provide them with a list of possible questions to answer or let them run with things completely unscripted.
 Either way, it’s powerful to have a real person explain in their own words why they love your product, your brand, and your team.
-Watch our recent projects to have a batter understanding.
+Watch our recent projects to have a better understanding.

 10. Increase Conversions